-Advisor and Committee
+Advisor and Committee for thesis programs

-The chair (or co-chair) of a master's students Committee is the student's Advisor.
+The chair (or co-chair) of a master's student's Committee is the student's Advisor.
 This individual must be graduate faculty in Geography or affiliated with Geography.
 The Committee must have at least 3 members, two of whom must be graduate faculty (or former graduate faculty up to one year after resignation/retirement).
 Two of the three members must be affiliated with the Geography Department.

-Public Talk
+Public Talk for thesis programs